Trueman Bradley

 Trueman Bradley is a fictional character in a series of detective novels written by Alexei Maxim Russell.
 Bradley is characterized as a genius detective with Asperger syndrome.

-He first appeared in the book Trueman Bradley - Aspie Detective, a novel written by Alexei Maxim Russell and published in 2011 by Jessica Kingsley Publishers.
-It was the first detective novel to feature an openly autistic detective as a protagonist and was the first work of fiction to portray Asperger syndrome as a "different way of thinking", with some advantages over the neurotypical way of thinking - and therefore, not necessarily a disability.
+He first appeared in the book Trueman Bradley - Aspie Detective, a novel written by Alexei Maxim Russell and published in 2011 by Jessica Kingsley Publishers, an imprint of the major publishing house Hachette.
+It was the first detective novel to feature an openly autistic detective as a protagonist and was the first work of fiction to portray Asperger syndrome as a "different way of thinking". and therefore, not necessarily a disability.
 It was translated into German in 2013 by Von Loeper Literaturverlag Publishers, of Karlsruhe, Germany.
 It was followed by the second book in the series, Trueman Bradley - The Next Great Detective, in 2015.